Attractions

 Photo Credit: Palm Beach Zoo & Conservation Society FB

-Palm Beach Zoo only has 1 koala, a male named Sydney, who lives at the facility’s Koala Forest, in the Islands section.
+Palm Beach Zoo used to have two koalas – Oz and Katherine.
+They lived at the facility’s Koala Forest, in the Islands section.

-When the zoo took in Sydney from Zoo Tampa in 2021, he was only 2 years old.
-He was born in 2018 to parents Heathcliff and Ceduna, who are related to former Palm Beach Zoo residents Oz and Katherine (they died in 2020-2021 six months apart).
+In 2021, the zoo took in a then-2-year-old male Queensland koala named Sydney.
+He was born in 2018 to parents Heathcliff and Ceduna, who are related to former Palm Beach Zoo residents Oz and Katherine.

 6. Los Angeles Zoo